aufasodik/tp/docs/DeveloperGuide.md

 1. User requests to view all companies
 2. Cerebro displays a numbered list of all companies with their application status and key details
-3. Cerebro shows the total count of companies

     Use case ends.